evancz/guide.elm-lang.org/book/effects/README.md

 # Commands and Subscriptions

-The Elm Architecture is neat, but how do you interact with the world?!
-I want random numbers!
-What time is it?
-How do I send HTTP requests?
+Earlier in this book we saw The Elm Architecture handle mouse and keyboard interactions, but what about talking to servers?
+Generating random numbers?

-Things are not exactly like languages like JavaScript, Python, etc. So we need to start with some facts about how Elm actually works.
+To answer these questions, it helps to learn more about how The Elm Architecture works behind the scenes.
+This will explain why things work a bit differently than in languages like JavaScript, Python, etc.

 ## `sandbox`